Krishna Raja Sagara

-Krishna Raja Sagara, also popularly known as KRS, is a lake and the dam that creates it.
-They are close to the settlement of Krishna Raja Sagara in the Indian State of Karnataka.
-The gravity dam made of surki mortar is below the confluence of river Kaveri with its tributaries Hemavati and Lakshmana Tirtha, in the district of Mandya.
+Krishna Raja Sagara, also known as KRS and, locally, as Kannambadi Katte, is a lake and the dam that forms it.
+Both sit near the settlement of Krishna Raja Sagara in the Indian State of Karnataka.
+The gravity dam, built of surki mortar, stands just below where the river Kaveri meets its tributaries Hemavati and Lakshmana Tirtha, in Mandya district.